DECODEproject/whitepaper/hardware_supports.md

 The exact requirements of these will be determined as the project moves forward.
 Different configurations will have different requirements - for example there will be significantly more minimum compute power required for a validating node than just running a single wallet, which is should be possible to run on a mobile device.

 #### Transparency
 One of the goals of the DECODE platform is to create a level playing field that enables developers from all backgrounds to contribute to society by implementing innovative applications and opening up new economical, technological and social values based on the new infrastructure that DECODE will provide.
 To facilitate the participation of these developers, all the elements of the DECODE architecture should be open source.
-For that reason any device specifically designed to operate as a DECODE HUB should be open source and compliant with the Open Source Hardware Association (OSHWA).
+For that reason any device specifically designed to operate as a DECODE Hub should be open source and compliant with the Open Source Hardware Association (OSHWA).
 Schematics, design files and documentation should be available for designers to build upon.
 DECODE will encourage hardware designers to join their efforts in creating a more secure and open hardware.

 #### Deployability and availability
 Deployability is key to ensure the adoption and success of DECODE.
-Therefore, the HUB must be easily available.
-The most available potential HUB is any commercial computer.
+Therefore, the Hub must be easily available.
+The most available potential Hub is any commercial computer.
 According to Barcelona data-sheet 20171 the Household ICT penetration is 88.3 in 2015 (% on population 16 to 74 years with a computer at home).
 Despite most of commercial computers not being open source this is a viable alternative for promoting an early adoption.
-For scenarios where an embedded device with a small form factor is required, low cost open source single board computers (SBCs) are a good alternative for the DECODE HUB.
+For scenarios where an embedded device with a small form factor is required, low cost open source single board computers (SBCs) are a good alternative for the DECODE Hub.

 #### Hardware security
 The need for privacy and confidentiality differ according to the use cases of the platform.
 For instance, noise quality data requires less security than biometric health-centered data that's being sent to a physician.
 This requires encryption on many different levels.
 To build trust in the platform, the DECODE hub needs to respond to the level of security for each separate use case.